cc004/WireShark/README.md

 Currently, AOT mode is only supported on Windows, but porting it to other platforms is straightforward.

 1. **Code Generation**
-   * Load the WireShark mod into the game and enter the map once.
+   * Load the WireShark mod into the game and enable AOT mode from mod config.
-   * The mod will generate an `impl.cpp` file in your mod folder.
+   * Enter the map once.
+The mod will generate an `impl.cpp` file in your mod folder.

 2. **Compilation**
    * Move `impl.cpp` to the `WireSharkLib` folder.